This book is being recommended like mad at the moment! 🤯

 📖 “Racism” is not the Dictionary’s definition.
 In her definition, it is not limited to discriminatory acts towards people based on the color of their skin.

 In her definition, racism is like a disease, ingrained and embedded in everything: our society, our cultures, our institutions, and our souls.
-(Look up “concept creep” to understand more about expanded word definitions)
+(This idea is now known more popularly by the term: “systemic racism”.)

 📖 We are ALL racist as the result of living under an inherently white supremacist society.
-White people need to especially be taught about this because they were also born into privilege.
-They need to come to terms with how blind they are to their whiteness and their racism, even if they don’t think they are.
+White people need to especially be aware of this because they were born into privilege.
+They need to come to terms with how blind they are to their “whiteness” and racism, regardless of whether they think they are or not.

-📖 The ideals of individualism, objectivity, and MLK’s Dream to choose not seeing others based on the color of their skin but on the content of their character…are all racist.
+📖 The ideals of individualism, objectivity, and MLK’s Dream to judge people based upon the content of their character and not upon the color of their skin…are ALL racist.
 They are the reasons people have failed to see how deep racism goes.